xryanglab/RiboMiner/Implementation.md

 ----
 <!-- /TOC -->
 # **Introduction**
-The **RiboMiner** is a python package used for downstream analysis of ribosome profiling data.
+The **[RiboMiner](https://github.com/xryanglab/RiboMiner)** is a python toolset for mining multi-dimensional features of the translatome with ribosome profiling data.
 This package has four function parts:

 + **Quality Control (QC)**: Quality control for ribosome profiling data, containing periodicity checking, reads distribution among different reading frames,length distribution of ribosome footprints and DNA contaminations.